-If the internet is like a giant neighborhood and a domain name is a plot of land, your website is the house you build on that land.
-If you don’t have a house, nobody is going to come visit.
+If the internet is like a giant city and a domain name is a plot of land, your website is the house you build.
+If you don’t have an attractive house, nobody is going to visit.

-As more and more people are turning to their phones and computers to find what they’re looking for, it’s never been more important for business people to make sure the right information about their business can easily be found online.
+As more and more people are turning to their phones and computers to find what they’re looking for, it’s never been more important for business owners and operators to make sure the right information about their business can easily be found online.

 When a visitor hits a website, they are looking for some type of information.
 Web pages displaying services and portfolios show the visitor that you have the product or service they’re looking for.
 Testimonials and reviews prove that you can deliver and provide a good experience.
 When visitors see this, they are comfortable taking the next step towards becoming a customer.

 A common tactic with blogs is to offer free information through email.
 When a visitor gives you their email address in exchange for free, valuable information, they become a lead.
-This is one way a website can produce leads.
+You are now free to market directly to their email inbox.
+This is one of many ways a website can produce leads.